 The angle of attachment and the single ridge along its outside edge were non-standard features often seen on officer caps.
 Most issued soldiers caps had flatter visors.

-While I list this as a "service/dress" visor - for dress purposes, most officers acquired caps topped with higher quality, darker wool with a distinct green tint.
+While I list this as a "service/dress" visor - most officers acquired dress caps made of higher quality, darker wool with a distinct green tint.